Dilstom/Sound-Game/README.md

 # Sound-Game
-This App use Paper.js (open source vector graphic framework) and howler.js (audio JavaScript Library) to generate different sounds and colorful balls when user click on a key.
+This App uses Paper.js (open source vector graphic framework) and howler.js (audio JavaScript Library) to generate different sounds and colorful balls when user click on a key.